-There are several Crous eating options located around the university where you can buy a three-course meal for $\leq 3.30$ ( $\leq 1$ for Crous scholarship students and those in precarious situations) to sit in or take away.
+There are several Crous eating options located around the university where you can buy a three-course meal for $\{3.30\}$ ($\{1.50\}$ for Crous scholarship students and those in precarious situations) to sit in or take away.
 There is a six-point menu system, allowing you to choose a main course for three to five points and a starter and dessert for one or two points each.
-There are many Crous university canteens, cafés and take-away vans to choose from.
+There are many Crous university canteens and cafés to choose from.